-The winning articles, chosen from a selection of over 45 papers, are:
+The winning articles, chosen from a selection of 40 papers, are:

 A total of 19 articles were shortlisted in 5 different categories.
 For a full overview, see shortlists with authors and links to abstracts.

 The award showcases innovative research in the drugs field.
 Each year, the EMCDDA asks its partners to nominate papers focusing on illicit drugs or new psychoactive substances.
 The articles will have been published in the previous year in a peer-reviewed scientific journal, with the primary author being of European nationality or based in a European country.

 Each nominated paper should be classified according to the following research fields: basic biological, neurobiological and behavioural research (including aetiological and addictive behaviour research); population based and clinical epidemiology; markets and drug cultures (including production, trafficking, crime and ethnographic studies); demand reduction interventions (including prevention, treatment, harm reduction, reintegration and clinical treatment); drug policy and supply reduction interventions.

 The scientific award was inaugurated in 2011 by the EMCDDA and its Scientific Committee to showcase innovative research in the drugs field.